-If your visa application is successful you will be issued with an online immigration status, or e-visa.
-UKVI is phasing out the use of physical Biometric Residence Permits (BRPs) by the end of December 2024.
+If your visa application is successful, you will be issued with an e-visa.

 Further information on e-visas can be found on the UK Government website.